W427697/Discord-/MIGRATION.md

 Referencing stories by `id="xyz--abc"` is deprecated and should be replaced with `of={}` as above.
 Referencing multiple stories via `ids={["xyz--abc"]}` is now deprecated and should be avoided (instead use two source blocks).

-The parameter to transform the source has been moved from `parameters.docs.transformSource` (and `parameters.docs.source.transformSource`) to `parameters.docs.source.transform`, but it behaves the same way.
+The parameter to transform the source has been moved from `parameters.docs.transformSource` (and `parameters.docs.source.transformSource` and `parameters.jsx.transformSource`) to `parameters.docs.source.transform`, but it behaves the same way.

 ##### Canvas block